 The command takes 11 arguments: hour, minutes, and seconds of the origin time, plus latitude, longitude and depth, in that order, followed by 3 arguments giving the 90% confidence ellipse and 2 arguments for the uncertainties in depth and OT.
 The sequence for confidence ellipse is: azimuth of semi-minor axis (clockwise from north) semi-minor axis length, semi-major axis length (both in km).
 The command can be given multiple times for an event, in which case the last command will define the calibration parameters.

-ccat (ComCAT) specifies that a .comcat file will be written.
-This is a single file similar to the .datf_mnf file, but with additional information needed for uploading to the USGS/NEIC ComCat server.
+ccat (ComCAT) specifies that two output files will be written.
+One is a ~.comcat file, a single file similar to the .datf_mnf file, but with additional information needed for uploading to the USGS/NEIC ComCat server.
 The same file is used in the GCCEL project.
+The other is a file named ~_plots.pdf, a single PDF file containing all plots created in the run.
 The command takes a single optional argument, the filename (assumed to be in the data directory) of a text file containing a commentary on the nature of the cluster and the relocation procedures and results.
 The commentary file should be hard-wrapped at a reasonable line-length (72 characters is good).
 The commentary will be added to the .comcat file as comment records.

 cfil (Command FILe) takes one argument, the name of a command file.
 All the commands in that file will be processed before control is returned for interactive command processing.
 Multiple command files can be invoked (by separate cfil commands), but they must all be found in the data directory specified when the program starts.
 The cfil command cannot be issued from a command file, only interactively.